aprlfm/nanopm/README.md

             -r, --root                  | Queries the full project directory, as well as returning project config values.
             -d, --days                  | Queries each day in RUSHES.
             -c, --cameras               | Queries each camera.
 Combines all days into one entry for each camera, displays each day separately if --unique is used.
             -s, --sound-sources         | Queries each sound source.
 Combines all days into one entry for each source, displays each day separately if --unique is used.
-                -u, --unique            | Stops nanopm from combining all days into one entry for --camera and --sound-source.
+            -u, --unique                | Stops nanopm from combining all days into one entry for --cameras and --sound-sources.
 Unique folders are queried individually.

         FOLDER QUERY: